 It’s also a smart idea to throw in some clippings that will aid in water retention.

-Keep an eye on your watering to keep the plant’s health in check.
+Keep an eye on your watering to check the plant’s health.
 You may have to irrigate your crop more frequently than usual.

 It’s also a smart option to fertilize at the start and midway through your growing season to ensure your plant is getting sufficient nourishment.